 Wednesday I did the same locker-bus-SAA-hamburger-with-beers run but this time when I go into SAA at the end of the day they told me ‘Good News, you’re free to go!‘ To celebrate I booked into the YMCA so I could have a shower. $11 for the smallest room I have ever slept in.

 Thursday morning squeaky clean on the bus back to JFK and I took the first plane to London: Air India.
 I grabbed a discarded newspaper lying on a bench before I boarded.
-Settling into my seat I read: “Air India has just been voted ‘Worst Airline in the World’.
-Again”.
+Settling into my seat I read: “Air India has just been voted ‘Worst Airline in the World’ – Again”.
 The cabin crew were on strike and admin staff were doing cabin duty.
-Non-existent service.
+Grudgingly.
+Service was non-existent.

 I was on my way to meet a friend Don Inglis who once lived and wooed in Harrismith and was working in London for a year, so he knew the place.
 Turned out he had a rugby match that day, playing for some Saffer team against the London Irish, so we scurried around Buck House circle and somewhere else where someone lived or died or married someone, and headed off to Wimbledon for the game in his little Austin something – with five rugby okes squeezed into it.